Colby-Hehman/Archive_Manager/README.md

 # Folder_comparison_and_copy
 This will change one folder to be an exact copy of another folder.
-This will not simply delete and then copy over the entire folder, it keeps any files already in both folders and adds/deletes folders as needed.
-This is extremely efficient for keeping archives and updating them over time
+This will not simply delete and then copy over the entire folder, it keeps any files already downloaded and adds/deletes as needed.
+This is extremely efficient for keeping archives and updating them over time.
+I personally use this to update an external hard drive, where I keep the majority of my computer files backed up